Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Introduction and Preliminaries

 Formalizing and realizing the vague task of ``finding good approximations'' of a given shape contour $\cF\subset\R^2$ (or curve segment $\cC(p_1,p_2)\subset\R^2$ between two points $p_1,p_2\in\R^2$) by means of a DAS~$\cG$ poses several challenges.
 Indeed, to even precisely define a concrete mathematical problem already involves some nontrivial (design) choices.
 Besides deciding on how to balance the aforementioned two main goals of structural simplicity and approximation quality, one has to choose a measure for the approximation error, deal with the combinatorial ``explosion'' induced by the discrete setup, and decide on how to handle global positioning and rotation (fixed vs.\ variable) as well as scaling w.r.t.\ the input shape.
-Furthermore, it has to be ensured that the sought DAS construction ``follows'' the given shape contour (i.e., that it is ``\emph{$\cF$-resembling}'') and is planar.
-Moreover, note also that any approximation error induced by a $\cG$-representation of $\cF$ (say, $G(\cF)$) or even a single edge cannot be computed without knowing its actual spacial position (relative to $\cF$), which, however, is generally not available a priori.
+Furthermore, it has to be ensured that the sought DAS construction ``follows'' the given shape contour (i.e., that it is ``\emph{$\cF$-resembling}'') and does not self-intersect in the plane.
+Moreover, note also that any approximation error induced by a $\cG$-representation of $\cF$ or even a single edge cannot be computed without knowing its actual spatial position (relative to $\cF$), which, however, is generally not available a priori.

+To nevertheless get a grip on the task, we propose to divide the problem into a ``feasibility part'' and an ``optimality part''.
+The general idea is to first find an $\cF$-resembling $\cG$-representation and then rearrange its edges to reduce the approximation error as far as (locally) possible.
+To ensure $\cF$-resemblance, we sample the input shape and require the DAS construction to place nodes close to the sample points and to connect neighboring pairs of those nodes by a $\cG$-segment.
+We call such a DAS construction \emph{feasible} if it adheres to given type budgets, and we refer to it as \emph{valid} if it additionally corresponds to a non-self-intersecting, or ``planar'', structure (i.e., its edges do not overlap or cross one another).